-In the live view interface, you can use the PTZ control buttons to realize pan/tilt/zoom control of the camera.
+You can use the PTZ control buttons to realize pan/tilt/zoom control of the camera.

 Note: To realize PTZ control, the camera connected to the network must support the PTZ function or have a pan/tilt unit installed to the camera.
-Please properly set the PTZ parameters on RS485 settings page referring to Section 6.2.4 RS485 Settings.
+Please properly set the PTZ parameters on RS-485 settings page by referring to 6.2.4 Configuring RS-485 Settings.
+Click the direction buttons to control the pan/tilt movements.